We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-It’s especially beneficial for cardio activities like cycling, as it measures your daily recovery level, which estimates how well your body is adapting to stress.
+It’s especially beneficial for weightlifting and cross-training activities, like CrossFit, that incorporate a wide variety of movements.
+It measures your daily recovery level, which estimates how well your body is adapting to stress.

-The strap also tracks the strain on your body as you ride, as well as the intensity of the ride itself, and suggests a target daily exertion level to prevent overtraining and injury.
+The strap tracks the strain on your body as you work out and the intensity of the workout itself and suggests a target daily exertion level to prevent overtraining and injury.

 Just keep in mind you can’t play music directly from the band, so you’ll need to keep your phone with you if you want to listen.

 The WHOOP 4.0 is water-resistant up to 32.8 ft.
 (10 meters) and has a battery life of up to 5 days.

 - provides recovery and strain score